Hyperhidrosis

 • As tablets: These act on the entire body and can regulate overall sweating as needed.
 They are very well tolerated and have reasonably minor side effects, such as dry mouth.

-• Topically effective cream: A relatively new and little-known cream, originating from Germany, has been developed with significant support from DHHZ.
-Specifically developed for axillary hyperhidrosis, the medication Axhidrox® is applied directly to the affected area, travels through the skin to the glandular nerves, and inhibits the sweating signal.
-What makes it special: It offers direct action and fewer side effects, as only a small amount of the active ingredient is distributed throughout the body.
-More information about Axhidrox® can be found here: [Axhidrox]
+• Topical cream: Still quite new and not widely known, there is a cream from Germany whose development the DHHZ has strongly supported.
+Developed specifically for axillary hyperhidrosis, the medication Axhidrox® is applied directly to the affected area, passes through the skin to the gland nerves, and dampens the sweating signal.
+What makes it special: direct effect and fewer side effects, as only a small amount of the active ingredient is distributed throughout the body.
+Find out more about Axhidrox® here.

-Drug treatment can also be monitored as an online treatment at the DHHZ.
-You can find more about medications for hyperhidrosis here: [Medications for hyperhidrosis treatment]
+Medication-based treatment at the DHHZ can also be supported as an online treatment.
+Find out more about medications for hyperhidrosis here.

 Further hyperhidrosis therapies

-Beyond a certain degree of severity, specialized therapies are used that specifically target the sweat glands.
+Beyond a certain level of severity, specialized therapies are used that specifically target the sweat glands or block the nerve impulses responsible for sweating.

-• Thermotherapy (miraDry®): The miraDry microwave therapy ablates the sweat glands without external injury.
-Since sweat glands do not regenerate, the effect is permanent.
-MiraDry was developed for the treatment of underarm sweating and is also used at the DHHZ for sweating on the torso, buttocks, and intimate areas.
-Further information: [miraDry]
+• Thermotherapy (miraDry®): The miraDry microwave therapy cauterizes the sweat glands without causing external injury.
+Since sweat glands do not grow back, the effect is permanent.
+MiraDry was developed for the treatment of underarm sweating and is also successfully used at the DHHZ—the only center worldwide to do so—on the torso and for sweating on the buttocks and in the genital area.
+Further information: miraDry

 Hyperhidrosis Surgery